dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Fewer people are familiar with it and able to help.
 - Not necessarily time-consistent.
 - Visualizer uses a nonstandard coordinate scheme, complicating AprilTag integration.
+- Does not compensate for battery voltage differences, meaning worse consistency

 **Road Runner** is a motion-profiling-based follower library that includes a command-based action system and geometry.